How To Care For Chickens In The Winter Basics

 pole barn chicken coop

-In all these scenarios and in our northern Illinois winters (which can be harsh!) we’ve never lost a chicken due to winter conditions.
+In all these scenarios living in northern Illinois (we get some cold winters!) we’ve never lost a chicken due to winter conditions.
 That’s not because we never made mistakes or always knew exactly what we were doing.
 We’ve learned a lot as we went!

 But we went for it, troubleshooted as needed, made adjustments, and tried to be more prepared the following year.